Last update:2025-05-22 18:33:16

 Distributed Denial of Service (DDoS) attacks are malicious acts where attackers control zombie networks/proxy devices, etc., to send a large amount of requests or data to the target website or server.
 This results in slow loading when normal users access the website, or even completely unable to access.
 CDNetworks’s DDoS protection relies on the advantages of CDN resources, combined with big data analysis, independently developed protection algorithms, real-time detection and cleaning of all kinds of DDoS attacks, ensuring the website can remain stable online even in the face of large-scale DDoS attacks.

-Once you turn on DDoS protection, the Cloud Security Platform will automatically detect and mitigate DDoS attacks on your website.
+Once you turn on DDoS protection, CDNetworks will automatically detect and mitigate DDoS attacks on your website.
 You can also adjust and optimize the DDoS protection policies as needed.

 ---|---|---|---|---|